 At any time, the federal income tax laws or regulations governing REITs or the administrative interpretations of those laws or regulations may be amended.
 We cannot predict when or if any new federal income tax law, regulation or administrative interpretation, or any amendment to any existing federal income tax law, regulation or administrative interpretation, will be adopted, promulgated or become effective and any such law, regulation or interpretation may take effect retroactively.
-In addition, according to publicly released statements, a top legislative priority of the Trump Administration and of the next Congress may be significant reform of the Code, including significant changes to taxation of business entities.
-There is a substantial lack of clarity around both the timing and the details of any such tax reform and the impact of any potential tax reform on an investment in us.
-We cannot assure you that any such changes will not adversely affect the taxation of a stockholder.
+The TCJA significantly changes the U.S. federal income tax laws applicable to businesses and their owners, including REITs and their stockholders.
+Technical corrections or other amendments to the TCJA or administrative guidance interpreting the TCJA may be forthcoming at any time.
+We cannot predict the long-term effect of the TCJA or any future law changes on REITs and their stockholders.
 We and our stockholders could be adversely affected by any such change in, or any new, federal income tax law, regulation or administrative interpretation.